caseywdunn/feuda_2017/readme.md

 GTR+G and CAT-GTR+G are very similar models that were implemented in carefully controlled ways by Feuda *et al.* 2017, yet provide very different results.
 What will happen when we consider other similar, adjacent models?
 It isn't surprising when highly different models give different results, but when adding a single set of parameters gives a radically different result we should be skeptical that we have the final word in the problem under either model.
 The fact that the authors claim that "recoding is effective at reducing lineage-specific compositional heterogeneity", yet still get highly inconsistent results in different recoded analyses is also problematic.
 It is also interesting to note that authors of Feuda *et al.* declared another set of analyses ([Pisani *et al.* 2015](http://dx.doi.org/10.1073/pnas.1518127112)) to be the [nail in the coffin of Ctenophora-sister](https://twitter.com/gwoerhe/status/671636958926499841) even though it did not use the recoding strategy that they now claim to be essential to testing these hypotheses.
 Such strong claims manufacture controversy where there is none and, in combination with moving goal posts, give the impression that the only consistent criterion they apply for detecting problems with analyses is finding that they support Ctenophora-sister.

-I think that the rigorously blocked approach that Feuda *et al.* 2017 very exciting and the way of the future.
+I think that the rigorously blocked approach of Feuda *et al.* 2017 is very exciting and the way of the future.
 It can provide a clear picture of the support landscape as it depends on different factors and their interactions.
 We need to expand this approach.

 I am optimistic that there will be significant progress on this problem in coming years.
 Analysis methods and tools are rapidly improving.
 New high-quality genome data will soon be available for many more species that are highly relevant to this question.
 For example, just a few days after Feuda *et al.* 2017 was published, [Belahbib *et al.*](https://www.biorxiv.org/content/early/2017/12/04/228452) posted a preprint presenting two new sponge genome sequences and analyses directly relevant to interpreting the biological significance of Ctenophora-sister and Porifera-sister.
 I look forward to to seeing how further advances in analyses and sampling push tests of Ctenophora-sister and Porifera-sister into new areas of the support landscape and allow us to chart its broader features.
 And, of course, I am excited about the impact this work will have on our understanding of animal evolution.